{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: BENCHMARK

 \subsection{Simulated Dataset}

-The dataset for our simulated tasks consists of 521 trajectories collected across 20 rooms in five distinct environments, designed to ensure diversity in both object types and room layouts.
-We utilized the AI2THOR~\cite{ai2thor} simulator and specifically employed RoboTHOR~\cite{robothor} environments, which feature multiple interconnected rooms suitable for long-horizon tasks.
+The dataset for our simulated tasks consists of $521$ trajectories, with an average length of $496$ timesteps, collected across $20$ rooms in five distinct environments, designed to ensure diversity in both object types and unique room layouts.
+The object configurations within each environment are static.
+Objects and furniture include, but are not limited to: clocks, bats, basketballs, apples, bowls, plates, forks, couches, TVs, chairs, desks, tables, trash cans, beds, shelves, drawers, lamps, etc. We utilized the AI2THOR~\cite{ai2thor} simulator, specifically the RoboTHOR~\cite{robothor} environments, which feature connected rooms suitable for long-horizon tasks.

 For robot control, we used ManipulaTHOR~\cite{manipulathor}, which includes an arm capable of fine manipulation and provides low-level pose data.
-Each trajectory includes a range of attributes, including but not limited to RGB-D egocentric observations, segmentations, the poses of the robot body, end-effector, and grasped objects, as well as discrete actions taken during the tasks.
+Each trajectory includes a range of attributes, including but not limited to RGB-D egocentric observations, segmentations, the poses of the robot body, end-effector, and grasped objects, as well as discrete actions.

-To generate realistic and diverse instructions, we leveraged Prolific\footnote{\tt {prolific.com}} for crowdsourcing to gather 521 natural language commands from 41 participants, reflecting tasks that people would naturally expect robots to perform in indoor settings.
-Using these commands, we teleoperated the robot in the simulator with a custom keyboard-based teleoperation system we developed, ensuring accuracy and consistency throughout the data collection process.
-After teleoperation, each trajectory was replay-verified to confirm correctness and eliminate errors, ensuring high-quality data integrity.
+To obtain realistic and diverse instructions, we used Prolific\footnote{\href{https://www.prolific.com}{\tt prolific.com}} for crowdsourcing to gather $521$ commands from $41$ participants, reflecting tasks that people would naturally expect robots to perform in indoor settings.
+We teleoperated the robot with a keyboard-based teleoperation system we developed, to execute these commands.
+Afterward, each trajectory was replay-verified to confirm correctness.